cricex/patient-outreach-live-agent/README.md

-# Preventive Care Gap Closure — Real time Voice Outreach (PoC)
+# Preventive Care Gap Closure: Unscripted, Real time Voice Outreach (PoC)

 > **Purpose:** Demonstrate an end to end voice pipeline that identifies patients due for preventive screenings from synthetic EHR like data, generates a concise reason for outreach, and calls them to book an appointment using Azure Communication Services and Azure OpenAI Voice Live for low latency, multilingual speech to speech.